-Existing VLFRs are at different stages of development, some have already been declared and with mgt. plan, bylaws and even timber harvesting ongoing; some others have completed only part of required steps of establishment, and they, for instance, can be lacking VLUPs and Management Plans.
+At the time of starting FORVAC, existing VLFRs were at different stages of development, some had already been declared and had a management plan, bylaws and even timber harvesting ongoing; some others had completed only part of required steps of establishment, and they, for instance, could be lacking VLUPs and Management Plans.

-The table above also gives a tentative plan for further actions to be taken to facilitate establishment and mobilization of VLFR including figures such as: number of villages already involved in the VLFR process; total area of existing VLFR; number of additional villages and their forest area to enter in the process of establishment of VLFR; number of additional VLUP needed and number of VLFR already commenced or ready to commence timber harvest.
+The table above also gave a tentative plan for further actions to be taken to facilitate establishment and mobilization of VLFR including figures such as: number of villages already involved in the VLFR process; total area of existing VLFR; number of additional villages and their forest area to enter in the process of establishment of VLFR; number of additional VLUP needed and number of VLFR already commenced or ready to commence timber harvest.
 These numbers are given by districts.
 Based on this information of VLFR in 9 districts, it is estimated that the Programme supports activities related to the establishment and mobilization of VLFRs in a maximum of 85 VLFR over the duration of four years.
-The number also includes establishment 52 additional Village Land Use Plans.
+The number also included establishment of 52 additional Village Land Use Plans.

-The table presents still very preliminary information gathered during short field visits, before the Cluster Coordinators (CCs) started their work in Programme districts.
-One of the key tasks of the CCs after having started their work, is to further elaborate and update the baseline data, in line with other baseline indicators (see the RF, Annex 1).
-The design of the Programme MIS Unit is planned to be implemented at the same time, with a strong interaction with CCs.
+The table presented very preliminary information gathered during short field visits, before the Cluster Coordinators (CCs) started their work in Programme districts.
+One of the key tasks of the CCs after having started their work, was to further elaborate and update the baseline data, in line with other baseline indicators (see the RF, Annex 1).
+The design of the Programme MIS Unit was planned to be implemented at the same time, with a strong interaction with CCs.